Send the link below via email or IMCopy

 are substances that act on the nervous system to alter states of consciousness, modify perceptions, and change mood.

-Drug use for personal gratification can be dangerous because it leads to drug dependence.
+Drug use for personal gratification can be dangerous b/c it may lead to drug dependence.

 Continued use of psychoactive drugs leads to